Home / Use Cases / Professions / Controversial Roles

 Your work generates strong reactions.
 Your personal data shouldn't be the outlet.

-Some professions attract public scrutiny by nature: law enforcement leadership, regulatory enforcement, content moderation, political staffing, defense attorneys, immigration officials, and others who make decisions that generate passionate opposition.
-Data broker sites give that opposition a direct line to your home address and family.
+Some roles attract opposition by design — enforcement leadership, regulators, moderators, political staff, defense and immigration attorneys.
+Data brokers give that opposition a direct line to your home address and family.

-1,000+ broker sites covered Home address removal priority Post-role protection included Re-listing monitoring AES-256 encrypted handling
+Removed across the web Home address removal priority Post-role protection included Re-listing monitoring Encrypted, access-controlled

 Social media amplification turns local decisions national

-A single case, ruling, or enforcement action can go viral.
-When it does, your name reaches an audience that has no context for the decision but strong feelings about it.
-Data broker sites rank well in name searches, meaning anyone in that national audience can find your home address and family details in minutes.
+A single case or ruling can go viral, sending your name to an audience with strong feelings and no context.
+Broker sites rank well for name searches, so anyone in that audience can find your home address in minutes.

 The exposure outlasts the role

-Leaving a controversial position doesn't remove the broker records that accumulated during it.
-The case you handled five years ago still links your name to the decision, and broker sites still link your name to your current address.
-The professional chapter ends; the personal exposure doesn't.
+Leaving the role doesn't erase the broker records it generated.
+A case you handled five years ago still links your name to the decision, and brokers still link your name to your current address.

-See which broker sites publish your home address and personal contact details.
+See which sites publish your home address and personal contact details.

 Reduce the personal surface area of a public-facing role